BSI-Bund/secvisogram/docs/user/types/full_product_name/product_identification_helper/purl-usage.en.md

   Components are designed such that they form a hierarchy from the most significant component on the left to the least significant component on the right.

-* A purl must NOT contain a URL Authority i.e. there is no support for username, password, host and port components.
+A purl must NOT contain a URL Authority i.e. there is no support for username, password, host and port components.
 A namespace segment may sometimes look like a host but its interpretation is specific to a type.

+Purls are particularly well suited for identifying components within the package types supported by PURL.